mattghub1/kagglejanestreet/solution.md

 - 3-layer GRU
 - 1-layer GRU followed by 2 linear layers with ReLU activation and dropout.

-Second model worked better than the first model on CV (+0.001), but the first model still contributed to the ensemble, so I kept it.
+The second model worked better than the first model on CV (+0.001), but the first model still contributed to the ensemble, so I kept it.

-MLP, time-series transfomers, cross-symbol attention and embeddings didn't work for me.
+MLP, time-series transformers, cross-symbol attention and embeddings didn't work for me.

 ### 3.2 Responders